tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 I settled Fiona on the sofa with a cartoon for a few minutes, making sure the ice pack stayed put, then went back to the kitchen to finish packing her lunch and grab my purse.
 The house felt too quiet again, the kind of quiet that held its breath.
 I kept glancing toward the living room, a residual knot of anxiety still tight in my stomach.
 It was just a toy, I told myself.
 A very expensive, very glitchy toy.

 As I reached for my car keys, a high-pitched, saccharine voice drifted from the living room.
-It was Pheobe.
+It was Phoebe.
 The voice was perfectly clear, devoid of the metallic static from the night before, making it all the more unsettling.

 “Oh, poor sweet Fiona!
 That nasty door hurt you!
-Does Pheobe need to kiss the boo-boo on your finger?
+Does Phoebe need to kiss the boo-boo on your finger?
 A special, very big kiss?”

 The words hung in the air, sickeningly sweet.
 Before Fiona could reply verbally, a sound ripped through the air—not a tearful whimper, but a sharp, panicked, animalistic scream of pure agony.